Constipation in Children

 - What foods does your child eat?

-- Have there been any stressful events in your child's life lately?
+- Have there been any stressful events in your child's life or your family's situation lately, such as divorce or death?

-- How often does your child poop in his or her pants?
+- How often does your child poop in their pants?

 Your child’s provider may also want to do some tests to see if there are any problems.
+Some of these tests involve the most intimate areas of a child's body.
+So make sure you explain the procedures to your child and answer any questions in an age-appropriate manner beforehand.
 These tests may include:

-- Digital rectal examination (DRE).
-Your child’s provider puts a gloved, greased (lubricated) finger into your child’s rectum.
+- Digital rectal examination.
+Your child’s healthcare provider puts a gloved, greased (lubricated) finger into your child’s rectum.
 The provider will feel for anything abnormal.

 - Abdominal X-ray.
 This test checks how much stool is in the large intestine.